SparkEdUAB/SparkEd/JIRA.md

-Testing JIRA commands with github commits testing with a different line on a different sprint
+Testing JIRA commands with github commits
+Testing with a different line on a different sprint